 When choosing a location, keep in mind that Campground Master also places a number of other files in the same folder -- log files, automatic backups, etc., so the database file will not be the only file in that location.
 For Windows XP, NT and 2000 users, also keep in mind that it must be in a location where all Windows users (all Windows XP user accounts, for instance) have full access to write and delete files.
-If you have any non-administrator users set up in XP, this usually means setting up a special "shared" folder will full access privileges for all users.
+If you have any non-administrator users set up in XP, this usually means setting up a special "shared" folder will full access privileges for all users, or using the "Shared Documents" folder.